FedeDP/falco-website/content/en/docs/plugins/developers_guide.md

 }
 ```

-### Not Included: Batched Events and Asynchronous Extraction
+### Not Included: Batched Events

-Note that unlike the Go plugin, this plugin does not implement `plugin_next_batch` or `plugin_register_async_extractor`.
+Note that unlike the Go plugin, this plugin does not implement `plugin_next_batch`.
 This is allowed--the plugin framework will simply use `plugin_next` to fetch individual events.
-Also, because the overhead of calling C functions from C much lower than calling Go functions from C, the framework can use `plugin_extract_fields` to extract fields from events.

 ### Plugin In Action